 The Death Eaters, Chapter 1: Tatra T87

 Welcome to a new test series we’re calling The Death Eaters.
 With the help of the Lane Motor Museum and Kentucky’s wonderful NCM Motorsports Park, Hagerty is exploring the stories and real-world behavior of legendary cars with infamous handling.
-The stuff of lore, common and obscure, from turbo Porsches to Reliant three-wheelers.
-Enjoy! — jb
+The stuff of lore, both common and obscure, from turbo Porsches to Reliant three-wheelers.
+Enjoy! —Ed.

 Let’s make one thing clear: We did not set out to roll the Tatra.

 The purpose of this test was simple.
 In cooperation with both the Lane Motor Museum in Tennessee and Kentucky’s NCM Motorsports Park, we set out to chase the truth behind a few automotive stereotypes.
 The goal was to either give validity to stories of fantastical gore or pull the teeth from them.
 What began with a bit of research ended with a purpose-built skidpad course and a decreasing-radius corner at one of the country’s finest tracks.

 In the middle, there was road time.
 Around 70 miles getting to know the car on surface streets and interstate.
 The machine that revealed itself liked to slide with only a dust of warning—not particularly benign behavior, in the modern sense, but not deliberately murderous, either.
 Picture a stretched VW Beetle with an air-cooled V-8 up the breech.
 At the track, after some time on the skidpad, we paused for a safety check.
 The Tatra’s rear tires were so stressed by the environment and the particulars of the car’s design that they nearly peeled off the rim.
 Personnel from the Lane museum suggested that we bump rear pressure for safety, and we agreed.